nodejs/board/README.md

 ### Representation on the Board of Directors
 The Individual Members are represented on the Board of Directors by 2 Individual Directors with staggared two year terms.
-A representivite is elected in January of each year with no limitations to the number of terms served.
+A representative is elected in January of each year with no limitations to the number of terms served.

 #### Current Individual Directors